-There was no new rehabilitation during the current reporting period.
-There is approximately 1.2 ha of rehabilitation proposed in 2020 with a rehabilitation trial planned in the north east corner and on the eastern wall of the pit.
+There was no rehabilitation undertaken during the AEMR period, however side casting of material onto the pit benches in accordance with the Rehabilitation and Closure Plan was undertaken to prepare for rehabilitation in Lot 11 in 2021.
+There is approximately 1.2 ha of rehabilitation proposed in 2021.
 See Section 8.3 for further details.